tjnicolaides/job-scraper/README.md

 - Clone this repository to your local machine
 - `cd` into the project directory
 - [Authenticate](https://cloud.google.com/container-registry/docs/advanced-authentication) with Google Services: `gcloud auth configure-docker`
+- Run `nvm use && npm install`

 ## Development
+### Develop with local Node
+- Run `npm run start:dev` to run the project on your local workstation
+- Visit [http://localhost:8080](http://localhost:8080) in your browser to view the "Hello world!" page.

+### Test the Docker container
 - Run `npm run develop` to pull down a copy of the Docker image.
 - Visit [http://localhost:9090](http://localhost:9090) in your browser to view the "Hello world!" page.

+### Linting
+- Run `npm run lint` to find formatting and minor syntax errors.
+Use `npm run lint:fix` to apply automatic fixes to many issues.
+  - This project relies on [eslint-config-airbnb-typescript](https://www.npmjs.com/package/eslint-config-airbnb-typescript).

+### Compiling TypeScript
+- Further verify that your code is sound by using `npm run build` to compile TypeScript files in the `./src` directory to JavaScript in the `./build` directory.
+The `./build` directory is untracked by git.

 ### Deploy a build of the container to Google Cloud
 - Run `npm run docker:build && npm run docker:push`